 3. Bioavailability.

-Our collagen is ‘hydrolysed’ by enzymes, hence the term ‘hydrolysated collagen’.
+Our collagen is hydrolysed by enzymes, hence the term hydrolysated collagen.
 This process breaks the original collagen protein into short chains of amino acids known as bioactive collagen peptides.
-These are easily absorbed and distributed in the human body, being either broken down into individual amino acids for absorption through the gastrointestinal tract, or absorbed directly as peptides.
+These are then absorbed and distributed in the body, either broken down into individual amino acids through digestion, or absorbed directly as small peptides.

 The highest bioactivity is found in collagen peptides with a molecular weight of between 2000 and 5000 daltons, which accounts for all of the peptides in our collagen products.

 Absorption studies show up to 95% absorption within 12 hours of ingestion of collagen peptides within this molecular weight range and up to 10000 daltons.
-There is no verifiable evidence that marine collagen is absorbed more efficiently that bovine collagen hydrolysate.
+There is no verifiable evidence that marine collagen is absorbed more efficiently than bovine collagen hydrolysate when peptide size and processing are comparable.

 4. Expense.

-There are a few reasons why marine collagen is more expensive: there is less of it available for a start, and as with all fishing, sourcing can be affected by issues of sustainability.
-Fish also have relatively less collagen than land animals and the process of extracting that collagen (particularly if scales are a source) is more intense.
+There are a few reasons why marine collagen is usually more expensive: there is typically less available, and fishing supply can be affected by sustainability and seasonal pressures.
+Fish also yield less collagen than many land-animal sources, and extraction can be more intensive, especially if scales are used.

-Although it wasn’t the focus of this article, bovine collagen peptides are also our favourite for joint health, where we utilise the type II ‘spongy’ collagen.
+Although it wasn’t the focus of this article, bovine collagen peptides are also our favourite for joint support, and some people specifically look for type II collagen for that purpose.

-Hopefully we’ve provided you with a bit of an insight into why bovine is our preferred collagen for skin health, radiance and firmness.
+Hopefully we’ve provided you with a clearer, more practical view of why bovine is our preferred collagen for skin health, radiance and firmness, and why peptide quality matters more than hype.
 We’re constantly keeping up to date with the highest quality ingredients and the research behind them.

 Buy Puraz Collagen Infusion today and save 50% with the first month's supply